Agreement is the best way

 At the heart of the mediation process is the opportunity for each party to make an objective appraisal of their own position and the whole dispute.
 Having heard from another party, one is more fully informed of the other party’s position and interests and more likely to then explore opportunities for settlement.
 It forces the parties themselves to confront the dispute and assist them in resolving it to their own satisfaction.
 Parties to the dispute then feel that they have ownership of the dispute and any settlement reached at mediation.

-Peter Wilson, a director in the firm of Nevett Ford, is a trained mediator and an accredited specialist in mediation approved by the Law Institute of Victoria.
+Peter Wilson is a trained mediator and an accredited specialist in mediation approved by the Law Institute of Victoria.

 - Accredited specialist in mediation – Law Institute of Victoria